jimfo92/email_client/README.md

 # email_client

-Email client that makes API calls to send and receive emails.
+Single-page-app email client that makes API calls to send and receive emails.

 ## Features
   - Register and login.